 Day 2 – Miyajima island

-One of the most beautiful places we visited while in Japan, Miyajima island, is just outside Hiroshima.
+One of the most beautiful places we visited while in Japan is Miyajima island, just outside Hiroshima.
 To get there we took the tramway for 40 minutes and then a boat for about 20 minutes.
-There is a fastest route I believe but we enjoyed our tramway ride seeing people commuting to work and children going to school.
+There is a faster route I believe, but we enjoyed our tramway ride seeing the locals commuting to work and children going to school.

 On arrival you will be met by a furry welcome committee, Miyajima island is populated with a large deer community.
-Keep a close eye on your belongings because if you carry any sort of food they will find it!
+Keep a close eye on your belongings because if you carry any sort of food they will find it (check the video at 3:07)!

 Miyajima island has some amazing sights that you commonly see on postcards.
 There is the beautiful (but very busy) Istukushima Shrine.